 - Copy, download, change, distribute or modify any computer programs in part or whole from a website, textbook or another individual without the written consent or permission of the owner.
 This may be considered plagiarism and/or a violation of copyright and patent laws. - Install non-college-related software or downloads on college-provided computers, without the permission of Technology Services. - Use MCC facilities and systems for the purpose of advertising or running an organization or business not affiliated with the College or for personal gain. - Send, view and/or print lewd or pornographic materials for non-academic purposes. - Reveal their password to anyone including employees, or let another person use their MCC account.
 Likewise, users should not use anyone else's credentials for any college systems or services.
 Each user is responsible for what is done with their MCC account. - Share codes or approve multi-factor authentication (MFA) prompts unless they are for their own login. - Use passwords that are weak or can be easily guessed.
 Users are responsible for establishing unique passwords that comply with MCC password standards including length and complexity requirements.
-Users must protect their passwords from disclosure and should not record or store them insecurely. - Users are responsible for what is done with their MCC account.
-Use personal accounts to conduct college business. - Use MCC accounts, credentials or devices for non-college / personal purposes. - Use the same password for MCC and non-MCC or personal accounts.
-Users are responsible for what is done with their MCC account. - All data stored on college resources is property of the college, but that does not give any individual permission to access, change, copy, delete, distribute and/or read electronic data of individual email or personal file storage without the permission of the owner.
-Shared data locations are meant for collaborative work and as such changes to files are permitted but limited to the rights afforded by the network administrators.
-Exceptions to this policy will be allowed for the investigation of potential abuses of college resources by the appropriate college personnel.

-- Engage in intentional malicious activity designed to harm systems, computers and networks.
+Users must protect their passwords from disclosure and should not record or store them insecurely. - Use personal accounts to conduct college business. - Use MCC accounts, credentials or devices for non-college / personal purposes. - Use the same password for MCC and non-MCC or personal accounts. - Engage in intentional malicious activity designed to harm systems, computers and networks.
 Such activity includes but is not limited to: hacking systems; disabling or crashing systems; network sniffing; sending viruses, malware or mass e-mail; creating unnecessary or multiple jobs and processes. - Take MCC computing equipment off-site without prior authorization through either the Administrative Services Employee Portable Computer Program for laptops or from Technology Services for other computing equipment or peripherals, such as Desktop Computers, monitors, webcams, etc. - Fail to follow college data handling requirements for confidential information.
-Examples include but are not limited to: - Accessing or processing restricted college information over public insecure networks.
-Instead, use an approved secure connection method such as VPN (virtual private network). - Storing restricted college information on non-college computers or removable media (phones, tablets, USB drives, etc.), which is prohibited.
+Examples include but are not limited to: - o Accessing or processing restricted college information over public insecure networks.
+Instead, use an approved secure connection method such as VPN (virtual private network). - o Storing restricted college information on non-college computers or removable media (phones, tablets, USB drives, etc.), which is prohibited.
 Any portable device storing confidential college information must be encrypted, and must be securely transported and stored when not in use.
-Laptops issued by the college to MCC employees are encrypted. - Storing, transmitting or sharing restricted college data using solutions not securely managed by MCC.
-Restricted data should not be stored or shared using non-MCC-provided methods or tools, such as peer to peer sharing, Google Docs, Dropbox, etc. Sharing restricted data should be done only on secure collaboration tools such as Microsoft Teams or M Drive folders with controlled access limited by "need to know/least privilege" principles. - Transmitting restricted college information by email (even internally on secure MCC email), especially to distribution lists. - Bypass accounting or security mechanisms, circumvent data-protection or system consistency schemes, force unauthorized access, or uncover attempt to exploit security loopholes. - Leave a computer or device unattended without locking the screen to prevent unauthorized access to college systems or information.
-Any device used to access college systems or data must have lock screen enabled. - Install, attach, connect, remove or disconnect computing or network hardware to college information systems without approval from Technology Services - Send harassing, obscene, libelous, or threatening messages. - Aid or abet another person in violating any part of this Policy, or prevent anyone from reporting an incident. - Violate any other state, local or federal laws or regulations pertaining to cyber security.
+Laptops issued by the college to MCC employees are encrypted.

+- Storing, transmitting or sharing restricted college data using solutions not securely managed by MCC.
+Restricted data should not be stored or shared using non-MCC-provided methods or tools, such as peer to peer sharing, Google Docs, Dropbox, etc. Sharing restricted data should be done only on secure collaboration tools such as Microsoft Teams or M Drive folders with controlled access limited by "need to know/least privilege" principles. - o Transmitting restricted college information by email (even internally on secure MCC email), especially to distribution lists. - Bypass security mechanisms, circumvent data-protection or system consistency schemes, force unauthorized access, or attempt to exploit security loopholes. - Leave a computer or device unattended without locking the screen to prevent unauthorized access to college systems or information.
+Any device used to access college systems or data must have lock screen enabled. - Install, attach, connect, remove or disconnect computing or network hardware to college information systems without approval from Technology Services. - Send harassing, obscene, libelous, or threatening messages. - Aid or abet another person in violating any part of this Policy, or prevent anyone from reporting an incident. - Violate any other state, local or federal laws or regulations pertaining to cyber security.

-Background Enforcement
+Enforcement